Recently I learned that my netbook (a 2012 Acer Asprire One) could be configured as a home WiFi access point, with very little effort.

 APis listed under “Supported interface modes”.
 Mine has these lines:

-- To verify that hostapd configuration is error-free, this command
+To verify that hostapd configuration is error-free, this command was useful:

 /usr/sbin/hostapd -d /etc/hostapd/hostapd.conf

 The Android app Wifi Analyzer helped in scanning the WiFi “neighborhood” and picking up an interference-free channel.